-Inland Remote Points
+Destination: Inland Remote Points

-From Port Alsworth
+Traveling from Port Alsworth

 Park and Preserve lands and waters are open to fixed-wing aircraft.

-Both airstrips in Port Alsworth are private and a ramp fee may be charged.
+Airstrips in Port Alsworth are private and a ramp fee may be charged.
 Contact Lake Clark Air or Lake and Peninsula Airlines (Wilder/Natwick) regarding use of their airstrips and tie down options.
 Pilots should confirm up to date information with private businesses.
 The Wilder/Natwick runway (05R- 23L) is in the Alaska Supplement.